Course Guide for your final project on the SUNY Broome Library page:

 - I will make suggested revisions and return it to you.

-- Submit a revised draft of your idea/plans to me by March 30 at 11:59 PM.
+- March 30, 11:59 PM: Submit a revised draft of your idea/plans to me based on my suggestions.

 - I will make suggested revisions.